noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 My impression is that it would be like how there are intermittent earthquakes occurring.
 What did we come here for again?

-[Wait, how can you be that calm, Kaito-san!!?!]
+[Wait, how can you be that calm, Kaito-san?!]

 [No...
 It's just that I've gotten used to things that I don't understand happening out of the blue so...]